Precise-Finance/nestjs-k8s-leader-election/README.md

 # NestJS Kubernetes Leader Election

 This NestJS module implements leader election for applications running on Kubernetes.
-It allows you to ensure that a particular task is only being performed by one pod at a time in a cluster.
+It ensures that a particular task is only performed by one pod at a time in a cluster, which is crucial for high-availability and consistent operations.

 ## Installation